-1. Sometimes, stress in your office can be physically palpable, and is often manifested in teams complaining, putting longer hours in at the office than usual, or expected barriers that arise with clients or products.
-A healthy amount of stress and urgency about tasks can be good, but its long-term effects can be disastrous.
+Sometimes, you can actually see the symptoms of stress in your office.
+Your teams may complain.
+They may also work longer hours than usual.
+Or you may see unexpected barriers arise with clients or products.
+A healthy amount of stress and urgency about tasks can be good.
+But its long-term effects can be disastrous.

-Conversely, teams that are glued to their desks, aren’t asking questions, and don’t offer to help or support their fellow team members are showing telltale signs that it’s time to help them re-engage.
+Conversely, disengaged teams rarely leave their desk and engage with coworkers.
+They won’t dare ask questions.
+And they won’t offer to help or support their fellow team members.
+When you see these issues, the team is showing you that it’s time for you to help them re-engage.

-3. Consistent cynicism and complaining are other signs of disengaged teams.
-The occasional complaint, venting session, or tough day is to be expected – and is probably even healthy.
+You should expect the occasional complaint, venting session, or tough day.
+In fact, these things might even be healthy.
 Your employees coming to you with a sporadic concern is a sign that they trust you to turn a listening ear.

-4. Disengaged employees are order-takers instead of proactive.
-Teams that are usually doing the bare minimum, don’t explore different avenues or ways of doing things, or are showing signs of just plain laziness are good signs that it’s time to get them engaged again.
+Teams that are usually doing the bare minimum, don’t explore different avenues or ways of doing things or are showing signs of just plain laziness are good signs that it’s time to get them engaged again.